GenesisFR/HowToBecomeGoodAtShooters/README.md

 - flushes mobs out of cover

 #### Firefly
-- double-tapping will throw it in the direction you're aiming and auto target the nearest mob
+- double-tapping will throw it in the direction you're aiming and automatically target the nearest mob
 - its cooldown is based on the number of targets hit
 - you can proc In-Sync by not targeting any mob with it (double-tap it)
 ##### Blinder